Anamarie Waite, Car Insurance Writer

 Here’s How Much Car Insurance Drivers Need in Texas:

 If you lease or finance your car, you may be required to carry coverage types that are not mandatory under Texas law.
-Lenders usually require comprehensive and collision insurance.
+Lenders or lessors usually require comprehensive and collision insurance.
 Collision insurance covers repairs to your car when you hit another car or object.
 If the damage to your vehicle was caused by something other than a collision—like a natural disaster, vandalism, falling objects, or animals—it is most likely covered by comprehensive insurance.
-You might also have to get gap insurance, which covers the difference between what you owe on your loan and what the vehicle is worth at the time of a total loss.
+Lenders may also require gap insurance, which covers the difference between what you owe on your loan or lease and what the vehicle is worth if it has been stolen or totaled.